samoanspam/cse-251-student-version/lesson_02/canvas/prepare.md

 def shared_resource(num):
     print(f'#{num}: I am the shared resource.')
+    time.sleep(2)

 def worker_thread(num, semaphore):
+    # The with statement will decrease the semaphore by one.
+If the semaphore is zero, then the thread
+    # will wait until another thread is finished with the semaphore where it increments it by one
     with semaphore:
         shared_resource(num)

 def main():
     threads = []

+    # Allow 3 threads access to the critical section at a time
     semaphore = threading.Semaphore(3)

     for i in range(0, 10):